 Cost of things in Pico island

 Insularity has a price and in Pico it really shows.
-For instance I found supermarket prices to be higher than anywhere else I’ve been in Portugal.
+I found supermarket prices to be higher than anywhere else I’ve been in Portugal.
 The rest of things are slightly pricier, but nothing scandalous.

-To give you a good idea of the budget you can expect, I’ll give you some examples of what things can cost.
+To give you a good idea of the type of budget you can expect, I’ll give you some examples of what things can cost.
 The prices are up-to-date at the date of writing of this article (summer 2017).